-Insert precise name of the costs (as in the Commission decision authorising the use of the unit cost/lump-sum).
-For example: 'access costs for providing trans-national access to research infrastructures', 'costs for clinical studies'; 'costs for energy efficiency measures in buildings'.
+14 Insert precise name of the cost category (as in the Commission decision authorising the use of the unit cost/lump sum).
+For example: 'access costs for providing trans-national access to research infrastructure', 'costs for clinical studies', 'costs for energy efficiency measures in buildings'.

-Annex 2a must clearly show, for the beneficiary (and each linked third party) concerned, all the parameters for the unit cost (i.e. the unit(s), the amount(s) per unit, the research installation/infrastructure for which it is used, the clinical study for which it is used, etc).
+Annex 2a must clearly show, for each beneficiary (and linked third party) concerned, all the parameters for the unit cost (i.e. the unit(s), the amount(s) per unit, the research installation/infrastructure for which it is used, the clinical study for which it is used, etc).